 - Attendance Policy

 - Anti-bullying Policy

 - Child Protection Policy

 - Children with Health needs who cannot attend school

 - Designated Teacher for LAC and previously LAC

 - Student Protection Policy (includes FGM, CSE and Missing from Education)

 - Complaints Policy

 - Digital (E-Safety) Policy highlighting communications on social media

-- Equality and Diversity Policy\\
+- Equality and Diversity Policy

 - Medical Policy

 - Records, Retention, Destruction and Archive Policy

 - Restraint Policy

 - Safer Recruitment and Selection Policy particularly, although not limited to, vetting and barring checks

 - Special Educational Needs Policy

-- Student and Staff Equality Policy\\
+- Student and Staff Equality Policy

 - Trips and Visits Policy

 - Whistleblowing Policy

 - Statement of Procedure for Dealing with Allegations of Abuse against Teachers and other Staff and Volunteers linked to the Safeguarding Policy

-Statement of procedure for dealing with sexual violence and sexual harassment between student
+- Statement of procedure for dealing with sexual violence and sexual harassment between student

-17. Specific Safeguarding Roles in the Academy:
+18. Specific Safeguarding Roles in the Academy:

-The safeguarding governor is: Phil Lievers.

-He is responsible for safeguarding and to champion good practice; to liaise with the Principal and to provide information and reports.

-The DSL (Designated Safeguarding Lead for Child Protection): is Assistant Principal, Dawn Russell.

-The Deputy DSL for Child Protection: Assistant Principal, is Marcus Davies-Friend

-Safer Recruitment Lead: Vice Principle, Matt Godwin.

-The case manager for dealing with allegations of abuse made against school staff: is Principal: Darren Gelder, and should be contacted directly and immediately in the event of a concern.
+- The safeguarding governor is: Miss Nicole Fowles - She is responsible for safeguarding and to champion good practice; to liaise with the Principal and to provide information and reports. - The DSL (Designated Safeguarding Lead for Child Protection): is Assistant Principal, Dawn Russell. - The Deputy DSL for Child Protection: Assistant Principal, Rachael Wright - Designated Safeguarding Support: Laura Broadbent - Safer Recruitment Lead: Vice Principal, Matt Godwin. - The case manager for dealing with allegations of abuse made against school staff: is Principal: Darren Gelder, and should be contacted directly and immediately in the event of a concern.
+This includes those considered low level concerns. - The case manager for dealing with allegations the Principal is: Ian Baker, Chair Governor,

-The case manager for dealing with allegations the Principal is: Ian Baker, Chair Governor, (who should be contacted immediately in the event of a concern.)
+(who should be contacted immediately in the event of a concern.)

-The Designated Teacher for Looked After Children is: Assistant Principal, Dawn Russell.

-The Special Educational Needs and Disabilities (SENCO) lead is: Assistant Principal, Dawn Russell.

-The Preventing radicalisation lead is: Assistant Principal, Dawn Russell.

-The On-line safety lead is: Assistant Principal, Marcus Davies-Friend.

-The Behaviour lead is: Assistant Principal, Judith Humphries.

-The Anti-bullying lead is: Assistant Principal, Judith Humphries.

-Our local police community support officer (PCSO) Karen Ballard can be contacted at Chelmsley Wood Police Station.

-In the event of an emergency dial 999.
+- The Designated Teacher for Looked After Children is: Assistant Principal, Dawn Russell. - The Special Educational Needs and Disabilities (SENCO) lead is: Assistant Principal, Dawn Russell. - The Preventing radicalisation lead is: Assistant Principal, Dawn Russell. - The On-line safety lead is: Safeguarding Support, David Smeaton (oversight by Dawn Russell) - The Behaviour lead is: Assistant Principal, Judith Humphries. - The Anti-bullying lead is: Assistant Principal, Judith Humphries. - Our local police community support officer (PCSO) Karen Ballard can be contacted at Chelmsley Wood Police Station. - In the event of an emergency dial 999.

-18. Staff Induction, Training and Development
+19. Staff Induction, Training and Development

-All staff, including new members and volunteers are given appropriate safeguarding training and induction that includes basic child protection training and health and safety training, familiarisation with the range of safeguarding policies including the child protection policy, staff code of conduct, chapter one of the Keeping Children Safe in Education (DFE September 2019).
+All staff, including new members and volunteers are given appropriate safeguarding training and induction that includes basic child protection training and health and safety training, familiarisation with the range of safeguarding policies including the child protection policy, staff code of conduct, chapter one of the Keeping Children Safe in Education (DFE September 2022).
 This training and induction is proportionate to their role and responsibilities.

-19. Supporting staff
+20. Supporting staff